By Brad Hedlund and Abdul Rahim

 Overview of AWS Cloud WAN Integration

-Aviatrix integrates with AWS Cloud WAN using AWS Cloud WAN Connect attachment or AWS Cloud WAN Site-to-Site VPN attachment.
-Connect attachment uses industry-standard GRE tunnels whereas VPN attachment uses IPSec tunnels between Aviatrix Transit and AWS Cloud WAN.
+Aviatrix integrates with AWS Cloud WAN using AWS Cloud WAN Tunnel-less Connect, AWS Cloud WAN Connect attachment, or AWS Cloud WAN Site-to-Site VPN attachment.
+Connect attachments can use industry-standard GRE tunnels or the new AWS Cloud WAN Tunnel-less Connect option without the overhead of GRE encapsulation.
+VPN attachments use IPSec tunnels between Aviatrix Transit and AWS Cloud WAN.
 This connectivity allows for route exchanges enabling AWS Cloud WAN to route traffic through the Aviatrix Platform for advanced traffic control, inspection, visibility, and multi-cloud connectivity.

 Aviatrix Integration Use Cases